Madison de Rozario, Paralympian, Athletics

 Madison de Rozario

-Madison has competed at four Paralympic Games, winning 6 Paralympic medals, ten World Championship medals and four gold medals at the Commonwealth Games.
+Madison has competed at five Paralympic Games, winning eight Paralympic medals, ten World Championship medals and four gold medals at the Commonwealth Games.

-Madison de Rozario on the track draped in an Australian flag
+Madison de Rozario wrapped in an Australian flag

 “By speaking up, I hope to show that even athletes are vulnerable; it's ok to have fears, but we can't let our fears stop us from progressing.”